-Emergency Care of a child (for Adult Nurses working ED departments) SET only
+Emergency Care of a Child (for Adult Nurses working ED departments)

 Building on previous knowledge, skill and experience, facilitate practitioners to develop their competence and confidence in delivering safe standards of care to babies, children, young people and their family in the Emergency Department

 Explain the role of parents in supporting safe and effective care of their child in the ED department

 Discuss legal and professional issues in caring for children, including the principles of good record keeping

 Demonstrate comprehensive A-E assessment of babies, children and young people (cognisant of developing physical, social and psychological needs, including children with physical and learning difficulties)

 Explain signs of illness and deterioration in a baby, child and young person, undertaking physiological assessments, and recording information accurately and appropriately( to include management of emergencies including DKA, Respiratory Difficulties, Seizure activity, and burns adhering to ED pathways and minor injuries such as fractures, wounds and head injury)

 Discuss and demonstrate empathetic communication when breaking bad news and supporting distressed babies, children, young people and family members